Pitching Institute rumors, news

 -

 • Your Glove Hand Needs Involvement!When your body is in balance Your Glove Hand naturally gets involved.
 Glove Hand Under Arm Pit Your Front Knee going behind your Front Hip means your Front Leg Lift naturally balances your weight over your Back Leg.
 To move from this position, a forward weight shift brings you into your Throwing Action but also causes you to lose your Lower Body.
-Your Lower Body is not involved means you...2024Visit the page Throwing Hand stats
+Your Lower Body is not involved means you...2024See more articles Throwing Hand scores

 -